FieldClimate manual & Recent releases

 - Insert the widget title.

-- Insert the widget descriptions and choose the color for the window.
+- Insert the widget descriptions and choose the colour for the window.

 Now you can choose the widget type from: Station list, Station data table, Station chart, Weather forecast, Station maps, CropVIEW, iSCOUT and Diseases models.